On the difference between three words people treat as synonyms, and why it changes what kind of life a person ends up trying to build.

 “Well-being is the honest term for what most people are reaching for when they say any of the three.”

 Well-being is the honest term for what most people are reaching for when they say any of the three.
-Wellness is the marketplace that has grown around it, and a marketplace can only sell the buyable versions of well-being.
+The wellness marketplace, which has grown up around the word in its commercial register, can only sell the buyable versions of well-being.
 Some of what it sells is genuinely useful; some of what matters most cannot be bought.
 Happiness is a real and wonderful part of a human life, not the point of it.
 Aristotle had it right: a good life is a matter of what it adds up to over time, not what it feels like on any given afternoon.

 Soul development belongs at the center of this picture, not at the edge.
 By soul development we mean the capacity to see oneself as part of something larger than the self, and to let that seeing shape how a person lives and treats others and the living world.
 This is not a metric; it is a capacity matured over a lifetime.
 It is also, on the evidence, one of the strongest predictors of a life going well.
 The self that opens outward tends to thrive; the self that turns inward to optimize itself alone tends to struggle.